firecmsco/firecms/README.md

 ![logo](https://firecms.co/img/logo_small.png)

 # FireCMS

 > Awesome Firestore based headless CMS, developed by Camberi

-FireCMS is a headless CMS and admin panel built by developers for developers.
+FireCMS is a headless CMS and admin panel based on Firebase, built by developers for developers.
 It generates CRUD views based on your configuration.
 You define views that are mapped to absolute or relative paths in your Firestore database, as well as schemas for your entities.

 The goal of this CMS is to generate collection and form views that bind nicely to the Firestore collection/document model.
 We have built in many basic (and not